 EIF

-Indeed, these definitions highlight the sources of frustration businesses often have with IT departments when setting up data transfer interfaces between systems.
-Without a doubt, all businesses desire their data to be accurate, complete, and consistent (data integrity) and to be understood (interoperable) when it is transferred to another system.
+Without a doubt, when setting up data transfer interfaces between systems, businesses quickly become frustrated with their IT departments.
+The root cause: massive deficiencies in data integrity, integration, and interoperability.
+To break it down, businesses need their data to be accurate, complete, and consistent (data integrity).
+Moreover, when they share data it needs to be understood by the receiving system (interoperable).
 However, what businesses often get is data that is integrated but not properly understood by the receiving system.
-As a result, the value of data transferred between systems is routinely diminished.
+As a result, routinely the value of data transferred between systems is not actionable.
 For more on this topic, see my article, This Is What Semantic Interoperability Is: It’s The Best Last Chance For Seamless Supply Chains.

 2. The Reasons Why Data Integrity Suffers Due to Poor IT Integrations.

 Undoubtedly, poor IT integrations will severely undermine data integrity, leading to a cascade of problems that can ripple through an organization.
 When we do not properly integrate systems, data becomes fragmented, inconsistent, and unreliable.
 This results in incorrect reports, flawed analytics, and misguided business decisions.
 The root cause often lies in the assumption that simply connecting systems will ensure seamless data exchange, which is far from the truth.
-Let’s look in more detail on the reasons why data integrity is adversely affected by poor IT integrations.
+Next, let’s look in more detail how poor IT integrations adversely affect data integrity.

 a.
 The Enterprise Integration Myth that Data Exchanged is Data Understood.

 First, one of the most pervasive myths in enterprise integration is that data exchanged is data understood.
-More specifically, this myth assumes that once data is transferred from one system to another, it will be interpreted correctly.
+More specifically, this myth assumes that once a system transmits data “successfully”, the receiving system will interpret it correctly.
 So in many cases, the crux of the issue lies not in the transmission of data, but in its interpretation.
 For example, a date field may represent a purchase date in the source system.
 However, when this transmitting system transfers the data to the target system, this receiving system misinterprets the date field as a ship date.
 As a result, this causes errors in calculations and reports in the receiving system.

 b.
 Examples of Data Integration Where Data Loses Its Meaning.